hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

  This is a sample `Dockerfile` you can use to start building your own image:

-### Image initialisation
-If you wish to run certain initialisation commands, during runtime, in your image before it gets used by TFE then you can create a script in `/usr/local/bin/init_custom_worker.sh`.
-The only requirement is for the script to be executable.
-This script, and all commands invoked by it, will be executed right before TFE runs `terraform init`.
  ```
 # This Dockerfile builds the image used for the worker containers.
 FROM ubuntu:xenial